Every Pasta Dinner at Olive Garden — Ranked!

 Per serving: 1,220 calories, 71 g fat (36 g saturated fat, 1 g trans fat), 2,160 mg sodium, 103 g carbs, 6 g fiber, 19 g sugar, 45 g protein

 Five cheeses = five more ways trans fat can get into your meal.
 Somehow Olive Garden keeps it to 1 gram.
-That's still one more than you should have in your food, but it's better than the previous dishes.
-If you’re looking to indulge in the oozy goodness of ziti al forno, this blend of Italian cheeses, pasta and marinara is better off baked at home, with 2 fewer cheeses.
-Next time you're playing home chef, why not try one of these 20 Fat-Burning Pasta Recipes and 10 Ways to Slim Down Your Pasta Dinner!
+That’s still one more than you should have in your food, but it’s better than the previous dishes.
+If you’re looking to indulge in the oozy goodness of ziti al Forno, this blend of Italian cheeses, pasta and marinara, is better off baked at home with a slimmed-down version packed with two fewer cheeses.

 Ravioli Di Portobello